 iii.
 In the shares of, and loans (secured on property) to any other Society or Company which is a member of this Society provided such Society or Company shall be one with limited liability.

-c) “The Committee members shall be elected at the Annual General Meeting or at a Special General Meeting called for that purpose.
+- c) “The Committee members shall be elected at the Annual General Meeting or at a Special General Meeting called for that purpose.
 Nominations for the Committee other than retiring members shall be in writing and signed by two members and shall contain a statement by the member nominated, of his or her willingness to be elected.
 Such nominations shall be submitted to the secretary by registered post, hand delivery or electronic mail at least 28 days before the meeting.
 No Member can serve on the Committee for more than 3 successive years unless at the end of the third year the member resigns and nominates himself for re-election to the Committee at an AGM of the Society.
 It shall be the duty of the member submitting the proposal to ensure that the Secretary is in receipt of that motion.

 12: GENERAL MEETING